isralduke/thatbook/13-chronicles-1.md

 <a name="2:6">2:6</a> The sons of Zerah:

-Zimri, Ethan, Heman, Kalkol, Dara—five in all.
+Zimri, Ethan, Heman, Kalkol, Dara — five in all.

 <a name="2:7">2:7</a> The son of Karmi: